-An SPF record is a DNS TXT record on your domain that lists the servers authorised to send email on your behalf.
-Every SPF record follows this structure:
+An SPF record is a text entry in your domain’s settings (a DNS TXT record) that lists who’s allowed to send email as your domain.
+Every SPF record follows this pattern:

 - Must start with

-v=spf1(exactly, case-sensitive) - Only ONE SPF record per domain (multiple records = permanent error)
+v=spf1(exactly — it’s case-sensitive) - You can only have one SPF record per domain (multiple records cause errors)

-- Maximum 255 characters per DNS TXT string (but can be split into multiple strings)
+- The record has a maximum length of 255 characters per string (but can be split into multiple strings)

-- Total record should stay under 512 bytes for UDP compatibility
+- Keep the total under 512 bytes for best compatibility

-- Mechanisms are evaluated left to right — first match wins
+- Entries are checked left to right — the first match wins

 |---|---|---|---|